i-MSCP/plugins/incubator/Mailman/README.md

 **5.** Plugin upload and installation

  - Login into the panel as admin and go to the plugin management interface
  - Upload the Mailman plugin archive
  - Activate the plugin

-### UPDATE
+### Update

 **1.** Plugin upload and update